ardc-fair-checklist/ardc-fair-checklist.github.io/README.dev.md

 ## Publishing

+### GitHub Pages

 There is a GitHub action `/.github/workflows/publish.yml` that builds the project for production and hosts it at https://ardc-fair-checklist.github.io/ssg.
+The GitHub action can be triggered manually via the GitHub user interface.

+### Zenodo

+There is a GitHub action `/.github/workflows/zenodraft.yml` that publishes a snapshot of `main` to Zenodo, makes a release on GitHub, and tags the corresponding SHA.
 The GitHub action can be triggered manually via the GitHub user interface.

 ## Adding a new version of an existing topic